brunoend/brunoend/README.md

+# 👋 Hello!
+I'm Bruno A.

 ## 🚀 About Me

-I'm a **Web Designer and Front-End Developer** focused on creating modern, responsive websites that truly help businesses sell more.
+I'm a **Web Developer, Front-End Designer, and Programming Educator** passionate about helping beginners master logic and backend development.

-Since early 2024, I've been developing real design and redesign projects.
-I'm currently studying **Backend at a renowned institution in southern Brazil**, which gives me a complete development perspective — from the interface to the systems behind it.
+Since early 2024, I've been building real projects — from interactive coding platforms to professional freelancer websites.
+I currently study **Backend at a top institution in southern Brazil**.

+🎓 **Content Creator:** I teach programming logic and Java to aspiring developers on TikTok (+60k followers).
+My mission is to make coding accessible through hands-on exercises and clear explanations.

+💡 **My Differentiator:** I combine front-end design, backend systems, and teaching experience — creating solutions that are both beautiful and educational.

 ---